sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * Have :ref:`a personal Grid certificate <get-grid-certificate>` [1]_
 * Be member of :ref:`a VO <join-vo>` for which we have allocated storage space.

+..
+[1] It is possible to access the dCache Grid storage without certificate, by using :abbr:`Webdav (Web Distributed Authoring and Versioning)` storage client with username/password authentication.
+However, authentication with username/password is less secure, and Webdav is not as fast as :abbr:`GridFTP (File Transfer Protocol with Grid authentication)`.
+Please see below.

 .. _storage-types:

 Storage types